Tips on how to decorate a small entryway in your home to add character and charm. Your guests will be greeted by such an inviting space!

 Different kinds of wall molding that I think would go great in a small entryway like ours can include wainscoting, board and batten, shiplap, or vertical planks.
 Or you can even consider adding wall paper for something extra!

-Our home came with the worst builder-grade light fixtures, ever!
+Our home came with the worst builder-grade light fixtures.
 As soon as we moved in I knew I would be changing all of them out.

-Our entryway had the most random track lighting fixture, so I updated it with a schoolhouse pendant light that went along with the rest of my home’s decor.
+The entryway had the most random track lighting fixture, so I updated it with a schoolhouse pendant light that went along with the rest of my home’s decor.
+And since our ceiling was slanted, the chain pendant worked perfect.

 The most obvious update for your entryway would be to add a rug.
 Every entryway needs a good rug, but I tend to see a lot of people actually use outdoor rugs in their entryway.

-I decided to paint our white door black, and it was the biggest bang for my buck in this makeover.
+I decided to paint our white door Little Black Dress by BEHR, and it was the biggest bang for my buck in this makeover.
 And just remember, if you don’t love it, it’s just paint!
 Repaint it!

 Hang a Mirror